symphoniacloud/dynamodb-entity-store/documentation/Entities.md

 The _metadata_ fields - `PK`, `SK`, `_et`, `_lastUpdated` - are controlled through other mechanisms, but if you want to change what _data_ fields are stored, and what values are stored for those fields, then you must implement `convertToDynamoFormat()`.

-The type signature of `convertToDynamoFormat()` is simple: `(item: TItem) => DynamoDBValues`, in other words it receives an object of your "internal" type, and must return a valid DynamoDB Document Client object _(`DynamoDBValues` is simply an alias for `Record<string, NativeAttributeValue>`, where [`NativeAttributeValue` comes from the AWS library.](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-util-dynamodb/TypeAlias/NativeAttributeValue/))_
+The type signature of `convertToDynamoFormat()` is: `(item: TItem) => DynamoDBValues`, in other words it receives an object of your "internal" type, and must return a valid DynamoDB Document Client object _(`DynamoDBValues` is simply an alias for `Record<string, NativeAttributeValue>`, where [`NativeAttributeValue` comes from the AWS library.](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-util-dynamodb/TypeAlias/NativeAttributeValue/))_

 You may need to implement `convertToDynamoFormat()` in situations like the following: